Themekraft/All-in-One-Invite-Codes/readme.txt

 6. eMail Form

 == Changelog ==
+= 1.0.4 – 29 Jan.
+2020
+* Fixed several smaller issues reported by users.
+* Update to the latest Freemius SDK
+*

 = 1.0.3 beta – 08 Jul.
 2019
 * Set the invite code to active if created